How to care for Orchids

+They like humidity and warm conditions and is why they grow wild in Hawaii and other tropical areas.
 It is important to note that most orchids will bloom for about 3-4 months at a time.
 Once the blooms expire they will go into dormancy.
-Continue watering and fertilizing until they bloom once again, this may take a few months before blooms.
+Continue watering and fertilizing until they bloom once again, this may take a few months before it blooms again.

 Place them where there is humidity or mist them once or twice a week for better growth.

-Orchids will thrive outdoors where there are no freezing temps during the winter seasons.
+Orchids will thrive outdoors where there are no freezing temperatures during the winter seasons.

-Temperatures – Needs about 15 to 20F.
-Seedlings need about 10 degrees higher than mature plants.
+Temperatures – They need about 15 to 20° Fahrenheit seedlings need about 10° degrees higher than mature plants.

 Water – Do not let plants dry out.
 Younger plants need more watering and attention.